wickedOne/gitlab-perl-helpers/doc/PHPUnit.md

 - `MIN_COVERAGE` (optional): minimum coverage required for the job to succeed. defaults to 0.1
 - `PHPUNIT_BASELINE` (optional): filepath of file containing paths to files and / or directories which are within the defined code space, but should be ignored while calculating coverage statistics.

-### assumptions

-this script assumes the presence of composer at the usual location and the CODEOWNERS file in the root directory of you project. though both paths are configurable in the `coverage2codeowner.pl` file, for now no plans to make that configurable or accept them as input parameters.

 > [!CAUTION]
 > the `GPH::Composer.pm` module requires either an optimised or an authoritative classmap file so make sure to generate one of those in your configuration (see example below).